Review by Karl Verhoven

 Artists Bruno Redondo and Mike S. Miller have been alternating since Year Two, Miller on board since Injustice Year One, and theirs is a continued streak of excellence.
 Miller tends more to the shorthand superhero type, but his page designs convey the power and grace of essential moments every bit as well as Redondo.

 As ever, the conclusion to the first volume is only halfway, but Buccellato has packed in the talking points, and finishes with a cliffhanger guaranteed to pull everyone into the concluding volume.
-Alternatively, in early 2019 the Complete Collection arrives.
+As usual, both a combined for the Complete Collection.